llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 To have individual static memory associated to a script the "script_mem_shared" must be 0.

 Special functions activated with Syscall and conditional instructions:
-      - lock   : a block of nodes to a processor to have good cache performance,

 - if-then: a block of nodes based on script decision (FIFO content/debug registers, ..)
 - loop : repeat a list of node several time for cache efficiency and small frame size
-   - Checks if the data it needs is available and returns to the scheduler
+- end thread : the script is the last one before a list of low-priority nodes (see "node_map_thread") and we can flush the on going IO (check_graph_boundaries()) and/or return to the application.

 ```
 node arm_stream_script 1  ; script (instance) index